rocketboosters/reviser/README.md

 ```

+The resulting zip file is structured correctly to be deployed to the lambda
+function/layer target via an S3 upload and subsequent publish command.

 ## configs

-Displays the configs loaded from the lambda.yaml file and fully populated with
+Display the configs merged from its source file, dynamic values and defaults.
-defaults and dynamic values.
-Use this to inspect and validate that the loaded
-configuration meets expectations when parsed into the reviser shell.

 ```
 usage: configs

 ```

+Use this to inspect and validate that the loaded configuration meets expectations when
+parsed into the reviser shell.

 ## deploy

-Uploads the bundled contents to the upload S3 bucket and then publishes a new
+Upload the bundled contents to the upload S3 bucket and then publish a new
-version of each of the lambda targets with that new bundle and any modified
-settings between the current configuration and that target's existing
-configuration.
-This command will fail if a target being deployed has not
-already been bundled.
+version.

 ```
 usage: deploy [--description DESCRIPTION] [--dry-run]